apache/spark/docs/job-scheduling.md

 dynamic allocation allows your Mesos application to take advantage of coarse-grained low-latency scheduling while sharing cluster resources efficiently.

-Lastly, it is worth noting that Spark's dynamic resource allocation mechanism is cooperative.
-This means if a Spark application enables this feature, other applications on the same cluster are also expected to do so.
-Otherwise, the cluster's resources will end up being unfairly distributed to the applications that do not voluntarily give up unused resources they have acquired.

 ### Configuration and Setup

 All configurations used by this feature live under the `spark.dynamicAllocation.*` namespace.